How to Make Your Polish American Harvest Festival Authentic

 by Robert Strybel

-fresh and ready-to-eat smoked), krakowska, headcheese (salceson) and kaszanka (kiszka), plus brined dill pickles, radishes, small whole tomatoes, sliced cucumber spears, whole hard-boiled eggs, pickled herring,
+Cooked fresh and ready-to-eat smoked), krakowska, headcheese (salceson) and kaszanka (kiszka), plus brined dill pickles, radishes, small whole tomatoes, sliced cucumber spears, whole hard-boiled eggs, pickled

-horseradish and plenty of crusty rye bread and unsalted butter.
+herring, horseradish and plenty of crusty rye bread and unsalted butter.
 To recreate an old-style climate, serve draft beer in pitchers rather than in bottles or cans.
-If a toast is raised at the start, make sure it is
+If a toast is raised at the start, make